streamingfast/firehose-docs/content/operate/concepts/data-storage.md

 ## Stores

-There is a single data store used by the Firehose stack: Object stores, for small or large files.
+_Stores_ used by the Firehose are abstractions on top of Object Storage.

 These use the `Firehose` [dstore abstraction library](https://github.com/streamingfast/dstore) to support Azure, GCP, S3 (and on-premise solution supporting the S3 API interface like [minio](https://min.io/)